bitcoin/bitcoin/README.md

 Knots for each release.

-Even if your pull request to Core is closed, or if your feature is not suitable for Core (eg, because it builds on a features not supported in Core;
+Even if your pull request to Core is closed, or if your feature is not suitable for Core (eg, because it builds on a feature not supported in Core;
 relies on centralised services; etc), it may still be eligible for inclusion in Bitcoin Knots.
 In this case, a pull request may be opened on the [Knots GitHub](https://github.com/bitcoinknots/bitcoin) for review and consideration.